Planning a visit and want to know what to see on the Isle of Skye? Read on!

 Visiting anywhere in Scotland at any time of year requires one to be prepared for all weather conditions.
 This is especially true of Skye.
 There are plenty of things to do and lots of places to see on Skye in the rain if you have the right clothing.
 It is fantastic when the sun shines, but it would be a very lucky visitor who did not experience a range of weather conditions if on the island for a few days.

 Skye is one of the most beautiful natural landscapes in the world.
 I love it.
 But, (there had to be a “but”, I’m afraid)….. it has become a victim of its own success in recent years.
 The roads to the most popular spots can get very crowded and the trails likewise.
 Does this spoil the experience of visiting Skye?
 Perhaps.
 A little.
 No more so than other places on the tourist trail across the world.
 Everyone wants to experience these fabulous places, but does that spoil them?
 Is there a solution?
-I am about to explore this dilemma in a separate post.
-Watch this space!
+Tell me what you think!

-If you have found this post interesting, please Pin it!
+If you have found this post about what to see on Skye interesting, please Pin it!

 Other articles about Scotland: